PROSA-Project/prosa/README.md

 ./create_makefile.sh
 ```

 Alternatively, to avoid compiling the older "classic" Prosa, specify the `--without-classic` option.
+This can speed up compilation considerably and is a good idea during development.
+(It's also possible to *only* compile the "classic" Prosa by specifying the `--only-classic` option, but this is rarely needed.)

 ```
 ./create_makefile.sh --without-classic